Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestServices"

-Re-exports all named exports from the "effect/TestServices" module as "TestServices".
+Re-exports all named exports from the "effect/TestServices" module as `TestServices`.

 **Signature**